-Having assessed the principal risks, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements.
+Having assessed the principal risks, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements (at least to 25 June 2026).
 For this reason, the Company continues to adopt the going concern basis in preparing the financial statements.